 Housing benefit will be replaced by universal credit over time.

 DISABILITY benefits provide financial support to assist with the costs of daily care and/or mobility needs, based on the extent of the recipient’s disability.
-This has been provided through disability living allowance (DLA) since 1992, which is now being replaced by the personal independence payment (PIP) that has different eligibility criteria.
+This has been provided through disability living allowance (DLA) since 1992.
+For working-age claimants, this is now being replaced by the personal independence payment (PIP), which has different eligibility criteria.
 Attendance allowance provides support to pensioners who require substantial and regular care.

 The introduction of DLA led to rapid growth in caseloads and spending as a result of wider eligibility, the introduction of claimant self-assessment, and a rise in take-up.

 The introduction of PIP for working-age claimants in 2013 was forecast to reduce spending, as people’s eligibility is ‘more rigorously’ reassessed.
-That process of reassessment is still in its early stages, but the evidence to date has pointed to a slower process of reassessment delivering smaller-than-expected savings (echoing the experience of reforms to incapacity benefits).
+That process of reassessment continues, with the evidence to date pointing to smaller-than-expected savings (echoing the experience of reforms to incapacity benefits, as described in the next section).
 In recent forecasts, we have revised up how much we expect will be spent on PIP in the coming years as more people are expected to receive payments and the average amount paid to each claimant will be higher than initially expected.

 INCAPACITY benefits are income-replacement benefits available to people unable to work due to sickness and/or disability.
 Employment and support allowance (ESA) has replaced incapacity benefit as the main component.
 Other components include a dedicated element of income support and the severe disablement allowance.